jaymar921/Plugin-Making-Source-Codes/Codes/CookingFish.md

 ### Cooking A fish event
-**After cooking the fish, it should return the same lore as the source** **you can also copy the display name if you want :>**
+**After cooking the fish, it should return the same lore and display name as the source,** **you can also copy the display name if you want :>**
 >Source code